-Do you need to study for the Optometry Admissions Test (OAT)?
+Do you need to study for the OAT?

 Yes, you should definitely study for the OAT, as it will affect your chances of being admitted to the Doctor of Optometry program.
 When you are preparing to take the OAT, OzTREKK recommends the following:

 - Look for test preparation materials and a sample test.
 Check out the Association of Schools and Colleges of Optometry (ASCO) website.
 They also have an OAT User Guide and helpful tips.

 - Study guides are usually available and through book suppliers.
 Search for “optometry admission test sample” or “optometry admission test preparation.”

 - Do an online search for “optometry admission test.”
 YouTube has many videos about the OAT.

 At least one year of university education, which should include courses in biology, general chemistry, organic chemistry and physics, is required prior to taking the OAT.
 Most students, however, elect to complete two or more years of university prior to taking the exam.
 If you plan to apply to the February/March 2017 intake of the Doctor of Optometry at Melbourne, you should consider writing the OAT as soon as you feel you are ready so that if your results are not as you expected, you have time to rewrite the exam.